 In June 2015, Mr. Herman Man Guo submitted to the board of directors of the Company a preliminary nonbinding proposal letter (the "Proposal Letter") to acquire the Company in a going private transaction for \$3.00 in cash per Share (or \$6.00 in cash per ADS) other than any ordinary shares or ADSs beneficially held by Mr. Guo, his affiliates or other management shareholders who may choose to roll over their Shares in connection with the proposed acquisition (the "Proposal").
 The board of directors of the Company formed a special committee comprised of three independent and disinterested directors, Messrs.
 Conor Chia-hung Yang, Shichong Shan and Songzuo Xiang, to negotiate the Proposal with the buyer group.
 On September 28, 2015, the Company entered into a definitive agreement and plan of merger (the "Merger Agreement") with AirMedia Holdings Ltd. ("Parent") and AirMedia Merger Company Limited, a wholly owned subsidiary of Parent, pursuant to which Parent will acquire the Company for US\$3.00 per Share (or US\$6.00 per ADS).
-Under the terms of the Merger Agreement, either the Company or Parent could terminate the Merger Agreement if the merger contemplated by the Merger Agreement has not been completed by the date of June 28, 2016.
+Under the terms of the Merger Agreement, either the Company or Parent could terminate the Merger Agreement find the merger contemplated by the Merger Agreement has not been completed by the date of June 28, 2016.
 On June 27, 2016, the parties entered into Amendment No. 1 to the Merger Agreement to extend this termination date to December 31, 2016.
 On December 19, 2016, the parties entered into Amendment No. 2 to the Merger Agreement to further extend the termination date to June 30, 2017.
-The special committee received a proposed amendment to the Merger Agreement from the buyer group, comprised of Mr. Guo, Ms. Dan Shao and Mr. Qing Xu, on May 23, 2017 to (a) acquire all of the outstanding shares not already owned by the buyer group for US\$4.00 per ADS or US\$2.00 per ordinary share in cash, and (b) extend the Termination Date to December 31, 2017.
+The special committee received a proposed amendment to the Merger Agreement from the buyer group for US\$4.00 per ADS or US\$2.00 per ordinary share in cash, and (b) extend the Termination Date to December 31, 2017.
 The special committee is evaluating the proposed amendment with the assistance of its financial and legal advisors.
-On June 28, 2017, the parties entered
+On June 28, 2017, the parties entered into Amendment No. 3 to the Merger Agreement to further extend the termination date to July 31, 2017 so as to give the special committee sufficient